 Before he interpreted the king’s dream, Daniel described it, and this is the gist of it: "There was an image with a head of fine gold; his breast and his arms of silver, his belly and his thighs of brass, his legs of iron, his feet part of iron and part of clay.
 A stone struck the image upon his feet that were of iron and clay, and broke them to pieces. ...
 And the stone that smote the image became a great mountain, and filled the whole earth."
 (Daniel 2:32-35)

-Obviously, that "stone" is not a material stone or rock.
+Daniel obviously uses symbolism, not only because that is the stuff of dreams, but also because the symbolism he used has Astrologicical meaning.
+For the "stone" is not a material stone or rock.
 It is the same "stone" mentioned by the prophet Isaiah because it is the spiritual "cornerstone and foundation" of the "kingdom" to come.
-That "stone" is the esoteric symbol known by Kabbalistic Jews or Qabalistic Christians as the symbol for divine truth which can be expressed in righteous judgment, which will indeed shatter the image of the "King of Babylon" so that we may no longer be ruled by sovereign heads of state, but at long last have government of, by and for the people.
+That "stone" is the esoteric symbol known by Kabbalistic Jews and Qabalistic Christians as the symbol for divine truth which can be expressed in righteous judgment, which will indeed shatter the image of the "King of Babylon" so that we may no longer be ruled by heads of state, plutocracies and military empires, but will at long last have governments of, by and for the people.

 It makes more sense when you consider Daniel's interpretation of the dream.